iiwo/easy_tags/README.md

 - `EasyTags::Tag` model represents a single tag name
 - `EasyTags::Taggings` represents a join table between your model and the `EasyTags::Tag` model, it also holds the tag context value

-find all model instances with a specific tag name:
+Find all model instances with a specific tag name:
 ```ruby
 MyModel.joins(:highlights_tags).where(tags: { name: 'My Tag' })
 ```